zerobounce/n8n-nodes-zerobounce/README.md

 ## About

+Validate and score email addresses to improve deliverability and protect domain reputation.

 [ZeroBounce](https://www.zerobounce.net) is an award-winning email verification and deliverability platform trusted by more than 185,000 customers.

 It detects invalid, abuse, spam trap other risky email addresses to improve inbox placement.